School excursionSpecial Offer

 Stage 2 (Years 3-4), Geography, Hunter Wetlands National Park

-Experience Ash Island in Hunter Wetlands National Park through the eyes of an Aboriginal person on this Stage 2 (Years 3-4) Aboriginal culture geography excursion.
-Through first-hand experiences you'll learn about the culture of the Awabakal People.
+Experience Ash Island in Hunter Wetlands National Park through the eyes of an Aboriginal person on this Stage 2 (Years 3-4) Aboriginal culture Geography excursion.

 Read more about Aboriginal culture

 Hunter Wetlands National Park is an internationally significant (Ramsar-listed) wetland consisting of Kooragang and Shortland wetlands and a wildlife corridor connecting Ironbark Creek, the Hunter River and Ash Island.
 On this school excursion, students will go on a bushwalk, hear Dreamtime stories and take part in Aboriginal cultural activities.
-Through engaging with Aboriginal culture, students will learn why this place is important to the Awabakal People.
+Through engaging with Aboriginal culture, students will learn why this place is important.

 For program outline, safety and practical information about this excursion, see info for teachers